spacecheese/bluez_peripheral/docs/source/pairing.rst

 Custom Agents
 -------------

-You can write a custom agent by subclassing the :class:`bluez_peripheral.agent.BaseAgent` in the same way as the built in agents.
+You can write a custom agent by sub-classing the :class:`bluez_peripheral.agent.BaseAgent` in the same way as the built in agents.
-The recomended approach is first to instance and register the :class:`bluez_peripheral.agent.TestAgent` with your chosen capability setting.
+The recommended approach is first to instance and register the :class:`bluez_peripheral.agent.TestAgent` with your chosen capability setting.

 .. code-block:: python